calebh/Juniper/README.md

 ### For running the compiler:

 1. From the command line, run "Juniper.exe -s [.jun modules as arguments] -o [output file]"
 2. This should build your .cpp file.
-Compile and upload to your Arduino (with your preferred method, such as PlatformIO).
+Compile and upload to your Arduino (with your preferred method, such as the Arduino IDE or PlatformIO).